ygemici/osz/src/README.md

 Base System
 ===========

-Essential libraries and applications that reside on initial ramdisk.
+Essential libraries, applications and system services that reside on initial ramdisk.